John E. Fryer: Awards and honors

 In 2022, Fryer’s house at 138 W. Walnut Lane, where he lived from 1972 until he died in 2003, was added to the Philadelphia Register of Historic Places.

 Fryer's papers are archived at the Historical Society of Pennsylvania in more than 200 boxes, and are available to the public.
 Some documents have been digitized and are available online.

+In 2025, Dr. Fryer was officially honored in his hometown of Winchester, Kentucky for the first time.
+On June 29, an official Kentucky historical marker was unveiled near his family home on Bon Haven Ave. in Winchester.
+On October 18, at the Winchester Pride + Inclusion Festival held on Depot Street, the street was ceremonial renamed "Dr. John Fryer Blvd." for the day.
+By proclamation of Winchester Mayor Jo Ellen Reed, October 18 was recognized as "Dr. John E. Fryer Day" in Winchester.

 In popular culture

 In May 2016, a play by Ain Gordon, 217 Boxes of Dr. Henry Anonymous – based on Gordon's research as an "embedded artist" at the Historical Society of Pennsylvania (HSP), where Fryer's papers are archived – premiered at the Painted Bride Art Center in Philadelphia.
 The play explores Fryer and the circumstances around his 1972 appearance at the APA convention through monologues by three people who knew him: Alfred A. Gross, the executive director of the New York City-based George W. Henry Foundation, a social charity that helped homosexual men who had gotten into trouble with the law; Katherine M. Luder, Fryer's long-time secretary; and Fryer's father, Ercel Ray Fryer.
 Gordon's entire project – including video of all the public events prior to the presentation of the play, the play's script and video of a performance – will be added to the Fryer archive at HSP.
 In May 2018, the play was revived by the Equality Forum for two weeks of performances at the Baryshnikov Arts Center in New York City, to coincide with the American Psychiatric Association's annual meeting, and again at Transylvania University – Fryer's alma mater – in Lexington, Kentucky, in May 2019, and at the UCLA Center for the Art of Performance in October, 2019.

 In June 2020, it was announced that Steven Canals would write and develop for the FX television channel 81 Words, a miniseries that would focus on the campaign to get the APA to remove homosexuality from the Diagnostic and Statistics Manual.
-The miniseries will be based on "81 Words", the This American Life episode by Alix Spiegel, and Cured a documentary by Patrick Sammon and Bennett Singer that was scheduled to premiere at the virtual Los Angeles Outfest in August 2020.
+The miniseries will be based on "81 Words", the This American Life episode by Alix Spiegel, and Cured- a documentary by Patrick Sammon and Bennett Singer that was scheduled to premiere at the virtual Los Angeles Outfest in August 2020.
 Cured was the first runner-up for the 2020 Library of Congress Lavine/Ken Burns Prize for Film, having been chosen from more than 150 finalists.
 The film was scheduled to be shown on PBS.